-If you’ve never fished this water, such a vast lake system can be quite intimidating, and it can be pretty challenging to locate the fish.
+If you’ve never fished this water, such a vast water body can be quite intimidating, and locating the fish can be pretty challenging.

 That’s why I reached out to one of the lake’s top guide services and asked them for their best tips and advice on how to ice fish on Leech Lake.

 The result is the following article with a ton of expert tips on:

 - fishing methods